Climate change funding talks stuck ahead of COP29 summit

 Countries are also at odds over who should contribute.

-There are about two dozen, long-industrialised countries currently obliged to contribute to UN climate finance.
+There are about two dozen, long-industrialized countries currently obliged to contribute to UN climate finance.
 That list was decided during UN climate talks in 1992, when China's economy was still smaller than Italy's.

 The EU wants China - now the world's biggest CO2 emitter and second biggest economy - and high wealth-per-capita Middle Eastern countries to contribute for the new goal.
 The US has also argued for adding more countries in the donor base.